aidansteele/ses-sidecar/README.md

 ```

 This will start an SMTP server listening on port 1025 that uses the AWS SES
 SendRawEmail API to deliver email.
+In practice, you wouldn't pass credentials
-In practice you would associate an IAM role
+like this example, you would associate an IAM role with the container via your
-with the container via your orchestration system, e.g. an ECS task IAM role
-or EKS IRSA service account role.
+orchestration system, e.g. an ECS task IAM role or EKS IRSA service account role.
 That role needs `ses:SendRawEmail` permission.

 This is a proof-of-concept, but it works and can be deployed as a sidecar to
 your application.
 It exists because (as of the time of writing) the SES SMTP